The Old Man | |

 7 | "VII" | Jet Wilkinson | Jonathan E. Steinberg & Robert Levine | July 21, 2022 | 1CLE07 | 0.773[10] |

 The series was announced in July 2019, with FX ordering a pilot with Jeff Bridges cast to star.[11]
-In September, Jon Watts was set to direct the pilot, also serving as an executive producer, with John Lithgow and Amy Brenneman added to the cast.[12][13]
+In September, Jon Watts was set to direct the pilot and be an executive producer, with John Lithgow and Amy Brenneman added to the cast.[12][13]
 Alia Shawkat joined in October.[14]
-In November, Bob Iger announced that the show would air on FX on Hulu, and Austin Stowell was added to play a younger version of Bridges' character.[15][16]
+In November, Bob Iger announced that the show would air on FX on Hulu, and Austin Stowell was added to play a younger version of Chase.[15][16]
 In February 2020, Kenneth Mitchell disclosed he had a role in the series.[17]
-Stowell would be recast in March 2020 with Bill Heck, and Gbenga Akinnagbe, Leem Lubany and E. J. Bonilla were cast in main roles.[18]
+Stowell would be recast in March 2020 with Bill Heck, and Gbenga Akinnagbe, Leem Lubany, and E. J. Bonilla were cast in main roles.[18]
 Navid Negahban and Pej Vahdat were cast in recurring roles in December 2020.[19]

-The series was two-thirds of the way into shooting when production shut down in mid-March 2020 as a result of the COVID-19 pandemic.[20]
-Production resumed in the fall with three episodes remaining to film,[20] but was soon halted when Bridges was diagnosed with lymphoma in October 2020 and left to undergo cancer treatment.[21]
-The show stayed in production for a short period after Bridges' diagnosis in order to shoot scenes from the remaining episodes that do not feature Bridges' character.[20]
-In September 2021, Bridges announced his cancer was in remission.
+Shooting the series was two-thirds complete when production shut down in mid-March 2020 due to the COVID-19 pandemic.[20]
+Production resumed in late 2020 with three episodes remaining to film,[20] but was soon halted when Bridges was diagnosed with lymphoma in October 2020 and departed for cancer treatment.[21]
+The show stayed in production for a short period after his diagnosis to shoot scenes from the remaining episodes that do not feature his character.[20]
+In September 2021, he announced his cancer was in remission.
 Production ultimately resumed in February 2022.[22]
 On June 27, 2022, the series was renewed for a second season.[4]
+In May 2023, it was reported that filming of the second season was suspended due to the 2023 Writers Guild of America strike.[23]

 The series premiered on June 16, 2022, on FX in the United States and Canada.[23][2]
 It was also premiered on Disney+ (Star) on July 13, 2022, in Australia and New Zealand and Star+ in Latin America.[24]